ChrstphrHll/npc_gen/students/Cartyr Tamsin.md

   int: 12
   str: 9
   wis: 13
-track: Assault
-trait: I've spent so long in the temple that I have little practical experience dealing with people in the outside world.
-trait1: Logical
-trait2: Critical
 year: 3
+guild: Jettenia
+partyID: 28
 ---
 # Cartyr Tamsin
 ---
 ### Description
 - 3rd year Dragonborn Druid in Jettenia
-- short spines, Violet Red eyes, and silver skin
+- short spines, Blue eyes, and silver skin
 - Is Logical and Critical, and has Caring as their ideal

 ### Organizations